-Your starting point for a wardrobe that really works is individualized color information.
+The starting point for your optimal wardrobe is individualized color information.

 By the way, we chose black and white for all the “not-so-good” examples because the fashion industry promotes it as universal, when in fact very few people are flattered by such extreme colors, especially in high-contrast combinations.